NickRimmer/zesp-ui/README.md

 Hello, my friend!
 I hope you are doing good (=

-A few words about the tool - currently this is an experimental application to provide just another client for awesome ZESP service (there are ZESP developers [telegram channel](https://t.me/zesp32)).
+A few words about the tool - currently this is an experimental application to provide just another client for awesome ZESP service (there is ZESP developers [telegram channel](https://t.me/zesp32)).

 # How to use